zx80/flask-simple-auth/docs/TUTORIAL.md

 Application front ends are typically developed with *JavaScript*, thus JSON *(JavaScript Object Notation)* is a convenient serialization format to exchange data with a Python back end.
-FlaskSimpleAuth supports data classes as well a simple generic types (`list`, `dict`…) for parameters and return values.
+FlaskSimpleAuth supports data classes for parameters and return values.
 Let us install the `pydantic` data-structure validation library:

 ```shell